-- Best Practice: EEG studies are often improperly ordered for non-seizure conditions such as headache and syncope.
-Proper identification of normal EEG patterns, common normal variants, and artifacts will avoid misdiagnosis of epilepsy. - Current Practice: Most routine EEG studies are read by physicians without formal clinical neurophysiology training in residency or fellowship.
-Patients are commonly misdiagnosed with epilepsy because of an "over-read" EEG, which in turn leads to unnecessary lifestyle restrictions, treatment, and medical expense. - Resulting Gap: Inadequate knowledge of normal EEG patterns of wakefulness and sleep, commonly misinterpreted variants such as wickets and small sharp spikes, and extraphysiological and physiological artifacts may lead to the incorrect diagnosis of epilepsy, seizures, and status epilepticus. - Educational Need: Didactic lectures and workshops on routine EEG and standardized reporting of EEG findings according to ACNS guidelines b) Pediatric EEG:
+- a) Basic EEG including identification of normal variants, artifacts, clinical correlation - Example Gap - Best Practice: EEG studies are often improperly ordered for non-seizure conditions such as headache and syncope.
+Clinical neurophysiologists properly identify normal EEG patterns, common normal variants, and artifacts to avoid misdiagnosis of epilepsy. - Current Practice: Most routine EEG studies are read by physicians without formal clinical neurophysiology training in residency or fellowship.
+Patients are commonly misdiagnosed with epilepsy because of an "over-read" EEG, which in turn leads to unnecessary lifestyle restrictions, treatment, and medical expense. - Resulting Gap: Inadequate knowledge of normal EEG patterns of wakefulness and sleep, commonly misinterpreted variants such as wickets and small sharp spikes, and extraphysiological and physiological artifacts may lead to the incorrect diagnosis of epilepsy, seizures, and status epilepticus. - Educational Need: Didactic lectures and workshops on routine EEG and standardized reporting of EEG findings according to ACNS guidelines b) Neonatal and pediatric EEG and normal age-related variants